 Meconium is the first bowel movement of a newborn.
 It is very sticky and tar-like.
 Removing from the baby’s bottom can sometimes irritate the skin since it takes some time to remove.

 Apply coconut oil to the baby’s bottom after every diaper change for easier removal during the next diaper change.

-The coconut oil provides a barrier on the baby’s skin and allows meconium to be easily wiped away.
+The coconut oil provides a barrier on the baby’s skin and allows meconium to be easily wiped away and prevent nappy rash.

-Coconut oil is a great moisturizer for delicate newborn skin.
+Coconut oil gives adequate moisture to delicate newborn skin.
 Most creams and lotions only moisturize the topmost layer of skin.

-Massaging with coconut oil not only moisturizers their skin but also allows you to bond with your baby.
+Giving a baby massage with coconut oil not only moisturizes your baby’s skin but also allows you to bond with your baby.